 How care navigators helped Pauline, a 91-year-old lady who wanted help to stay at home and remain independent.
 They helped her to set up Skype so she could keep in contact with friends and family.

 How care navigators helped Natalie, a single mother with a learning disability and no friends or family living nearby.

-How care navigators helped Richard who has a long term health condition and is a carer for his wife.
-They helped with a personal budget and setting up a direct payment and respite care.
+How care navigators helped Richard who has a long-term health condition and is a carer for his wife.
+They helped him with his caring role and to set up a direct payment.

 How to contact adult social care services